-For canister filter, EHEIM Ecco Pro 300 has existing filter media and I decided to use EHEIM bioMech and EHEIM SUBSTRATpro for the first 2 trays of the filter.
+For the canister filter, EHEIM Ecco Pro 300 has existing filter media and I decided to use EHEIM bioMech and EHEIM SUBSTRATpro for the first 2 trays of the filter.
 The last tray was Seachem Matrix.
 The media was rinsed under tap water until the water clear and was placed in the filter accordingly.
 I noticed each tray can store up to about 0.7L-0.8L of media material.

 |Media filter material was being cleaned up under tap water|

-|Since I did not use the filter right away, I just leave it outside until canister needed to be used.|
+|Since I did not use the filter right away, I just leave everything outside until the canister is needed to be used.|

-|Timer were ready! :)|
+|Timers were ready! :)|